Interpreting Knowledge Graph Relation Representation from Word Embeddings: Introduction

-Recent work \citep{allen2019analogies, allen2019what} theoretically explains how semantic properties are encoded in word embeddings that (approximately) factorise a matrix of word co-occurrence \textit{pointwise mutual information} (PMI), e.g. as is known for W2V \citep{levy2014neural}.
-Semantic relationships between words (specifically similarity, relatedness, paraphrase and analogy) are proven to manifest as linear relationships between rows of the PMI matrix (subject to known error terms), of which word embeddings can be considered low-rank projections.
-This explains why similar words (e.g. synonyms) have similar embeddings; and embeddings of analogous word pairs share a common ``vector offset''.
+Recent work \citep{allen2019analogies, allen2019what} theoretically explains how semantic properties are encoded in word embeddings that (approximately) factorise a matrix of \textit{pointwise mutual information} (PMI) from word co-occurrence statistics, as known for W2V \citep{levy2014neural}. \textit{Semantic} relationships between words, specifically similarity, relatedness, paraphrase and analogy, are proven to manifest as linear \textit{geometric} relationships between rows of the PMI matrix (subject to known error terms), of which word embeddings can be considered low-rank projections.
+This explains, for example, the observations that similar words have similar embeddings and that embeddings of analogous word pairs share a common ``vector offset'' \citep[e.g.][]{mikolov2013linguistic}.

-Importantly to our work, this insight provides a basis to identify geometric embedding relationships necessary for other semantic relations to hold, such as those of knowledge graphs.
-Such geometric relationships, or \textit{relation requirements}, implicitly describe relation-specific mappings between entity embeddings, i.e. the essence of relation representation.
-We find that relations of popular knowledge graphs (e.g. WordNet \citep{miller1995wordnet}, NELL \citep{carlson2010toward}) fall into a hierarchy of 3 relation \textit{types}: highly related, (generalised) specialisation and (generalised) context-shift.
-Understanding the requirements of a relation representation provides a ``blue-print'' to consider knowledge graph representation models, which we can use to make several theoretical predictions and justify the relative performance of recent link prediction models for different relation types.
+We extend this insight to identify geometric relationships between PMI-based word embeddings that correspond to other relations, i.e.~those of knowledge graphs.
+Such \textit{relation conditions} define relation-specific mappings between entity embeddings (i.e.~\textit{relation representations}) and so provide a ``blue-print'' for knowledge graph representation models.
+Analysing the relation representations of leading knowledge graph representation models, we find that various properties, including their relative link prediction performance, accord with predictions based on these relation conditions, supporting the premise that a \textit{common latent structure} is learned by word and knowledge graph embedding models, despite the significant differences between their training data and methodology.